DRIVER-EU/test-bed-design/doc/test-bed-description.md

 In a **Trial**, the primary objective is to test and evaluate solutions, and a similar procedure is followed.
 In that case, the *training objectives* are replaced by *research questions*, but the other steps remain the same.
 More details about the methodology to setup a proper Trial can be found in the [Trial Guidance Methodology handbook, available at https://www.driver-project.eu/trial-guidance-methodology/](https://www.driver-project.eu/trial-guidance-methodology).

+### Scenario support during a Trial or exercise {#tmt_reqts}

+A Trial or exercise requires a relevant context for the participants in which they can trial new solutions or improve their competencies in handling an incident.
+This context is not static, but evolves in time, and may contain the incident but also non-participating organisations, and is called a _scenario_.
+For example, there is a storm, high waters and heavy rainfall, increasing the risk of flooding.
+Due to a traffic incident involving a truck, the gates of the main sluice cannot be closed anymore, and the water is threatening the inner city.
+Two hours later, a small dyke leakage floods an electricity station, rendering the pump to keep the polder dry useless.
+Etc.

+In the simplest cases, such a scenario can be controlled via info cards, and at each step, a new info card message is presented to the participants.
+Such a message could detail an evolving situation, or inform them of a specific need, to name but a few.
+This quickly becomes unwieldy when dealing with many messages, or with alternative _what if_ branches, and a tool would be needed to support the staff.
+A few tools exist to manage and support a scenario, which will be discussed in the next session.
+Ideally, such a tool should offer support to Trial staff for:

+1. Creating and editing a new scenario, where a scenario is represented as a sequence of specific messages over time.
+These messages are often called _'injects'_, as they inject certain behaviour into a running Trial.
+2. Providing a good overview of the scenario timeline: _what is happening when_.
+3. Managing stakeholder and objectives for a Trial or exercise, and checking that these objectives are represented in the scenario.
+4. Managing the requested observations: since a scenario defines what is happening when, it also 'knows' best what should be observed, and should be able to inform observers to look out for certain behaviour.
+5. Including additional information into the recorded message sequence for after-action review, such as dedicated messages for starting and stopping a scenario (a session) or a CM phase.
+6. A clear separation between different 'storylines', e.g. one main storyline for the evolving incident, another storyline to train organisation A, and another for organisation B. Or storylines dedicated to trialling a new solution.
+7. Branching i.e. a scenario is a kind of tree where the participants decide which path to follow.
+8. Conditional execution of messages or branches.
+9. Support for CM messages.
+10. Automation, such as automatically sending emails or tweets.
+11. Running distributed, so the staff can access it remotely and edit it at the same time.
+12. Controlling simulators, like a traffic simulator responding to a 'create traffic incident' message.
+13. Replacing simulators when the simulation requirements are very basic and require no, or very limited, interaction, e.g. replace a flooding simulator with a pre-recorded time sequence of flood maps.
+14. Managing one or more scenarios in the context of a Trial or exercise.
+For example, a flooding Trial may have two scenarios, and before and one after the flooding incident itself.

-### Existing software
+### Existing software for managing Trials or exercises

-The process described above is the typical approach taken by the NATO's Joint Exercise Management Module ([JEMM](http://slideplayer.com/slide/7873364)) (see Figure 10).
-It is a tool to support live exercises as well as table top exercises, from a few people to battalions.
-It puts a lot of emphasis on authorization management (*who can do what?*) during the creation of a scenario, and has a limited level of automation.
-For example, JEMM can connect to Outlook / Exchange Server to automatically create or receive email messages.
-Sending, though, is still a manual process.
+In NATO, military exercises are often supported by the Joint Exercise Management Module, or [JEMM](http://slideplayer.com/slide/7873364) (see Figure 10).
+It is a web-based tool to support live exercises as well as table-top exercises, from a few people to battalions.
+Essentially, it is an enhanced spreadsheet, where each line represents an action, and the time moves down vertically, making it difficult to separate multiple storylines or see the whole picture.
+It also puts a lot of emphasis on authorization management (*who can do what?*) during the creation of a scenario, and has a limited level of automation: for example, the Command Staff Trainer of the Dutch Army employs a dedicated simulator to simulate the outcomes of a battle.
+This simulator is controlled manually, however, and JEMM is only used to inform a human operator when he or she has to take a particular action.

-JEMM is only available free of charge to military NATO members, i.e. to use it in a Trial, a military presence is required.
+Since JEMM is only available to military NATO members, in which case it is free-of-charge, to use it in a Trial would require military involvement.

 ![JEMM exercise script example](img/jemm_exercise_script_example.png)